Skip to main content

 git push origin main

-ArgoCD will detect the repository change and sync the cluster automatically (if automatic sync is enabled).
+ArgoCD will detect the change in the repository and synchronize the cluster automatically (if automatic synchronization is enabled).

-If automatic sync is disabled, trigger a manual sync:
+If automatic sync is disabled, force sync manually:

 Terminal input